larevolucia/chaptr/README.md

 ### Color Palette

-The palette draws inspiration from nature for a cozy, calming atmosphere—akin to the feeling of reading.
+The palette draws inspiration from nature for a cozy, calming atmosphere, akin to the feeling of reading.
 Green is the primary color, blue the secondary, and terracotta serves as an accent.

 ![Color Palette](documentation/color_palette.png)

+### Accessibility & WCAG Compliance

+Accessibility has been verified with W3C, Lighthouse, Accessibility Checker and manual checks:

+- **Color contrast**: Verified against WCAG 2.1 AA using [Accessibility Checker](documentation/images/validators/accessibility_checker/) and [Lighthouse](documentation/images/validators/lighthouse/)
+- **Keyboard navigation**: All interactive elements are reachable in a logical order; skip links added to jump to main content.
+- **ARIA roles**: Removed redundant roles flagged by W3C validator; only essential ARIA attributes remain.
+- **Error feedback**: Forms and destructive actions provide clear feedback and confirmations.

 ### Wireframes